-The CAES Energy Policy Institute team is pleased to share highlights of our work to advance of energy decision-making.
+The CAES Energy Policy Institute team is pleased to share highlights of our work to advance energy decision-making.

 $26+ Million in Research and Capacity-building Awards

 - EPI Director, Kathy Araújo, and Assistant Director, Cassie Koerner, secured a $2M cooperative agreement with the U.S. Department of Energy (DOE) to establish and lead one of twelve national consortia on consent-based siting for critical infrastructure, such as that for temporary storage of nuclear waste.
-EPI and its research partners across eight universities, including Center for Advanced Energy Studies (CAES) universities, and the National Tribal Energy Association, are examining lessons from infrastructure siting, and engage with communities to elicit input for recommendations to U.S. DOE on how to approach consent-based siting in a way that accounts for different priorities and communities.
+EPI and its research partners across eight universities, including Center for Advanced Energy Studies (CAES) universities, and the National Tribal Energy Association, are examining lessons from infrastructure siting, and engaging with communities to elicit input for recommendations to U.S. DOE on how to approach consent-based siting in a way that accounts for different priorities and communities.

 - EPI senior researcher, Stephanie Lenhart, secured a $70k+ award through Boise State’s Grand Challenges to partner with the Shoshone-Bannock tribe to research and improve energy independence and infrastructure.
 This project, in part, will create a roadmap and resource guide for obtaining external funding for distributed energy resource projects and research.